innoq/anonymous_inmail/README.md

     docker build -t registry.invalid/anonymous_inbox .

-or, if you are like me and use a local http proxy to speed up repeated Docker builds:
+or, if you are like me and use a local http cache to speed up repeated Docker builds:

     docker build --build-arg=http_proxy=http://192.168.0.1:3128/  -t registry.invalid/anonymous_inbox .